Eden1114/touteng-swift/README.md

 ## Overview

-touteng-swift is a light SWiftUI demo for e-commerce class.
+touteng-swift is a light iOS app demo using SwiftUI for e-commerce lecture.

 ## Docs